Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 - Add 2nd layer of sausage evenly on top of bottom layer and remove plastic

-- Sprinkle rub (purchase recipes) on top of sausage
+- Sprinkle my original rub (purchase recipes) on top of sausage

 - Use bacon to create bacon weave on top of flatty